Green Guide to Middleton

 Electric Vehicle (EV) Charging

 Middleton supports electric vehicle use with seven public charging stations conveniently located across the city.
-Charging while exploring the area is simple, and an interactive map shows all station locations and charger types.
+Charging while exploring the area is simple, and an interactive map shows charging locations and types.

 Ride Share